Oct. 16, 2019, 7:51 p.m. UTC

 This competition is organized by ESA's Advanced Concepts Team (ACT) in partnership with ESA's Space Debris Office

-Experts from both teams are available for interactions via the competition discussion page.
+Experts from both teams are available for interactions during the competition.